k-Dimensional Agreement in Multiagent Systems: Problem Setting

-\blue{ We say that the network dynamics \eqref{eq:systemCentralized} reaches a $k$-dimensional agreement if, asymptotically, each state variable converges to an (agent-dependent) weighted sum of the initial conditions, such that the value at convergence is confined to a subspace of dimension $k$.
-We formalize this notion next. \begin{definition}{\bf \textit{($k$-dimensional agreement)}} Let $W \in \real^{n \times n}$ be such that $\rank W = k \in \naturalpos$.
+We say that~\eqref{eq:systemCentralized} reaches an agreement if each state variable converges to an agent-dependent weighted sum of the initial conditions, as formalized next. \begin{definition}{\bf \textit{($k$-dimensional agreement)}} Let $W \in \real^{n \times n}$ be such that $\rank W = k \in \naturalpos$.
 We say that the update~\eqref{eq:systemCentralized} \textit{globally asymptotically reaches a $k$-dimensional agreement on $W$} if, for any $x(0) \in \real^n$,

 \QEDB\end{definition}